Reviews You Can Rely On

 Credit: Austin Palmer

 Following the Gimars, the HandStands and Kensington ErgoSoft both received high marks from our panel of judges.
-Most judges agreed that the HandStands was super comfortable, but not the most versatile when it came to mouse choice (even the best wireless mice).
+Most judges agreed that the HandStands was super comfortable, but not the most versatile when it came to mouse choice (even wireless mice).
 It feels overfilled and favors large or vertical mice.
 The Kensington ErgoSoft, on the other hand, doesn't work well with vertical mice and is better matched with a lower profile mouse.
 The HandStands mouse rest has the same composition as its keyboard rest — both being very breathable.
 The Kensington ErgoSoft's fabric isn't as breathable, but the gel padding stays relatively cool.

 Bringing up the back of the pack, we have the BRILA.
 We wouldn't go as far as to say this model is uncomfortable — it is more or less basic without a “WOW” factor like the rest of the group.
 The wrist-shaped groove in the middle creates small humps on either side.
 Our larger-handed judges felt some relief from this groove but thought that the humps pushed up too much on their palms.
 Our smaller-handed testers didn't feel quite the same comfort with the wrist channel.
 Their hands were not large enough to sit on the humps.